bcarterterp/Flap/README.md

 iOS has access to a UI Test class called performAccessibilityAudit that can be performed with an emulator via XCTest.
 The console output will display any issues found while the audit was performed.
 The Accessibility Audit is based on [Apple's Accessibility best practices](https://developer.apple.com/documentation/xctest/xcuiapplication/4191487-performaccessibilityaudit).

-### Mockito:

-The Mockito flutter package (https://pub.dev/packages/mockito) in combination with the build-runner will create generated files with mocked class code.
-For example, in the home_page_state_notifier_test the repository class is annotated above the test as a class that requires a mock.
-The behavior needs to be defined for the mocked method (ex. getRandomRecipes is defined with a .thenAnswer).
-A provideDummy is also required in cases where the return type is generic and your test is expecting an explicit return type.
-The build runner will auto-generate the corresponding mock with a class that ends with "mocks.dart".

 ## Mocking API Calls